Ethavanol/localization-demo/README.md

 Various .mas2j files are available to run different simulations.
 At the moment, only two files have been tested and are lowkey running :

 - The weather simulation works properly and have many comments to explain how it's working.
-  - Using PAL/DEL and false.
+  - Using PAL/DEL and true.
 - The basic-navigation-demo simulation is working.
-  - Using DEL and false.
+  - Using DEL and true.
 - The mapc demo is working.
   - Using DEL and true.